KarthickthasanS/Covid-19-Detection-Using-Xception/Readme.md

 **Summary: COVID-19 Detection using Xception with X-ray Images**

-The provided code demonstrates a project focused on COVID-19 detection using Xception, a deep learning model, and X-ray images.
-The code pipeline involves various stages, including data preprocessing, model architecture, training, evaluation, and image prediction.
-Here's a breakdown of the key components and steps:

 1. **Data Preparation:**
    - The code starts by unzipping a dataset containing X-ray images related to COVID-19.